abergs/docs-playground/src/guide/js-client.md

 ### Response

-All `.signinWith*()` methods return a object with two properties, commonly destrucuted as:
+All `.signinWith*()` methods return a object with two properties, commonly destructured as:
 ```
 // destructured
 const { token, error } = await p.siginWithId(123)